Distinguished Conservation Service Award: Local Awards

-Badge
+Silver Badge

-The Hornaday Badge was awarded, upon approval of the local council, to a Boy Scout, or Venturer for outstanding service to conservation and environmental improvement.
+The Hornaday Silver Badge was awarded, upon approval of the local council, to a Scout, Venturer, or Sea Scout for outstanding service to conservation and environmental improvement.
 The candidate had to have been a First Class Scout, Venturer, or Sea Scout.
 This award included a silver badge for wear on the uniform.
 Approximately 2700 Scouts earned the Badge after it was introduced in 1914.

 Gold Badge

-The Gold Badge was by nomination only and was awarded by the local council to an adult Scouter.
+The Gold Badge was awarded by nomination only and was awarded by the local council to an adult Scouter.
 The nominee must have demonstrated leadership and a commitment to the education of youth on a council or district level for a period of no less than three years.
 This award included a gold badge for wear on the uniform.
 Approximately 600 Scouters earned the Gold Badge after it was introduced in 2000.

 Unit Award

 Awarded to packs, troops, teams or crews which completed a significant conservation project with at least 60 percent of unit contributing.
 The unit must have written a conservation report for the project and submitted the Unit Award application to the local council.
 Since all unit types are eligible to earn this award (from Cub Scout Packs to Venturing Crews), spanning many different experience levels of youth, there were different expectations of youth leadership for each unit type.
 Approximately 1000 units earned the award after it was introduced in 1951.